In this article, you can learn how to search for content in Happeo.

 Why are Search Results in “All Results” showing Posts made many years ago?

-The reason you might be seeing Posts from many years ago in the "All Results" section of Happeo's Search Results is that the Search Results are sorted based on relevancy rather than recency.
-This means that there may be cases in which older Posts that are deemed more relevant to your search query will be displayed higher in the results.
+You might be seeing Posts from many years ago in the "All Results" section of Happeo's Search Results because the Search Results are sorted based on relevancy rather than recency.
+This means there may be cases in which older Posts deemed more relevant to your search query will be displayed higher in the results.

 If you would like to ensure that specific results appear at the top, you can follow the instructions provided under the "How search results are indexed" section, specifically the guidelines on how to promote your content.